daidokoro/qaz/README.md

 The above however, only works when you are using Qaz in the root of your project directory.
 Alternatively, Qaz offers a few ways fetching both configuration and template files.

-Configuration can be retreived from both Http Get requests & S3.
+Configuration can be retrieved from both Http Get requests & S3.

 ```
 $ qaz deploy -c s3://mybucket/super_config.yml -t vpc::http://someurl/vpc_dev.yml